States Take Action for Infants and Toddlers!

 - North Carolina allocated $19.5 million to reduce the wait list for child care subsidies by approximately 3700 slots and increased subsidy rates for infant-toddler care to the 100th percentile of market rate in priority counties.

-- Pennsylvania’s budget included a $6.7 million increase for home visiting services that will be used for professional development and salary increases.
+- Pennsylvania’s budget included a $6.7 million increase for home visiting services to serve additional families, provide professional development for child welfare, treatment and home visiting staff and fund a COLA for pre-existing state funded home visiting programs.
 The state also added $6.7 million to address the child care subsidy wait list.

 - Utah’s budget established a one-time $1 million grant program to pilot local Intergenerational Poverty Initiatives.